michielp1807/FoobarSongrequestTwitchBot/README.md

 ####  5. Setting up the twitchbot

-1. Open the TwitchBot folder you've downloaded
+1. Open the TwitchBot folder from this repository

 2. Open twitchbot-data.json in a text editor (notepad, atom, notepad++ etc.)